(As approved by the Committee, August 2011)

 Review of Key Agenda Items

-Public Policy Committee Chair Rick Tisch and Council member Andy Crim (serving as chair of the Project Development Committee) provided overviews of key discussion items planned for their respective committees.
+Public Policy Committee Chair Rick Tisch and Project Development Committee Chair Susan Vardell reviewed key topics of discussion for their committee meetings.

 Roger A. Webb, Secretary to the Council